razorcorp/terraform-module-consul-client/README.md

 Module uses SSH to configure the host similar to Ansible using Bash scripts generated with Terraform templates.

+> If bundled with other `null_resource` provisioners, consider chaining them with `depends_on` or set `-parallelism=1` to avoid package manager issues such as APT or DPKG lock

 ## Inputs
 - `host_ip` - Host IP address to use for SSH
 - `datacenter` - Consul datacenter name